X-LANCE/SLAM-LLM/examples/s2s/README.md

 ```

 ## Inference
 We provide online and batch inference scripts.
+You can use the trained model or the [checkpoint](url) we provide for inference.
 For more tips and details, please refer to [./examples/s2s/scripts/inference/README.md](./scripts/inference/README.md).

 ### Online Inference